Christa Schamberger-Young

 Adobe Acrobat Reader is at least freely available, so the PDF format is also accessible, although the files can be large and slow to distribute via e-mail.

 While most Film companies have Final Draft or Final Draft Reader, passing on scripts to Talent Agents in this format is pointless.
 Extracting "sides" from Final Draft to send to actors in a format they can use is cumbersome and time consuming and will therefore incur an extra charge.
-Final Draft is able to save scripts in more accessible formats, so please also send us a version of the script saved in the cross-platform, universally accessible Rich Text Format (*.RTF) at least.
+Final Draft is in any case able to save scripts in more accessible formats, so please also send us a version of the script as a PDF, or saved in the cross-platform, universally accessible Rich Text Format (*.RTF) at least.
 The loss of scene numbers and pagination is irrelevant to the casting process since we extract "sides" as required.
-With a reference copy in *.FDR or *.PDF we can regenerate scene numbers if required.
+With a reference copy in *.PDF we can regenerate scene numbers if required.

-If you are a Producer or Director contemplating bringing your production to Africa, please send an e-mail outlining your requirements.
+If you are a Producer or Director contemplating bringing your production to Africa, please send an e-mail outlining your requirements.emailgraphic.jpg

 Top of Page